yaolingling/smi-lib-wsman/README.md

 ### API Usage

-Once Jar is downloaded or built from source code, the lib is ready for use, there are many commands available e.g
+Once Jar is downloaded or built from source code, the library is ready for use, there are many commands available e.g

    EnumerateSoftwareIdentityForHostCmd enumerateSoftwareIdentityForHostCmd=null;